 The use of the buildings in Mulligan’s Hollow decreased gradually after the war with most of them falling into a state of disrepair.
 By the early 60s the only structure still in good condition was the old mess hall (with its concrete floor), and this was converted into a warming hut for the new Mulligan’s Hollow Ski Bowl, which opened with a spectacular Christmas show in December of 1963.
 In the early 70s any other remaining buildings were demolished to make way for the park.
 Mayor John Walhout dedicated the park on August 25, 1973.

-This 80-acre piece of land has become Grand Haven’s largest and most versatile park, and houses the Ski Bowl, YMCA, tennis courts, softball/soccer fields, and it most recently became home to the Grand Haven Skatepark and new pickleball courts.
+This 80-acre piece of land has become Grand Haven’s largest and most versatile park, and houses the Ski Bowl and the YMCA, as well as tennis courts, softball/soccer fields, and most recently, Grand Haven Skatepark and new pickleball courts.

-Dogs are allowed in the trails of the park’s dunes that can be accessed from Lake Avenue.
+Dogs are allowed on the trails of the park’s dunes that can be accessed from Lake Avenue.

 HoursDawn to Dusk